cmelchior/jervis-ffb/README.md

 ./gradlew updateFFBResources
 ```

-This task will clone the FFB respository, take the resource folder and
+This task will clone the FFB repository, take the resource folder and
 flatten it so it is usable by Compose Multiplatform and then finally moving it
 into place in the project so it is ready for immediate use.

 ## Why Jervis?

 As a homage to the original creator of Blood Bowl: Jervis Johnson.
-Who would be
-better at playing Blood Bowl, than the man who invented it.

 Also, it sounds similar to J.A.R.V.I.S, the A.I. from the Marvel Universe, so it
-also a funny play of words.
+also a fun play on that pronunciation.

 ## Other resources